Larimer County to Move to Safer at Home Level 2

 - Maximum attendees at gyms are reduced from 75 to 50 people

-- Maximum attendees at restaurants decreases from 175 to 50 (or up to 100 if the space has adequate social distancing)
+- Maximum attendees at restaurants decrease from 175 to 50 (or up to 100 if the space has adequate social distancing)

 - Maximum participants for group sports are reduced from 50 to 25 per activity